aulveland/CITZ-HWP-Project/Architectural-Decision-Log.md

 [Material Design Pros and Cons](https://www.bootstrapdash.com/why-choose-material-design-pros-cons/)
 [why use material design](https://www.toptal.com/designers/ui/why-use-material-design)

-# Database Decision - MongoDB/Postgres
+# Database Decision - MongoDB/PostgreSQL
 ### Background
-This report compares database providers, MongoDB or Postgres, and we will determine which will be a better fit for our project
+This report compares database providers, MongoDB or PostgreSQL, and we will determine which will be a better fit for our project
 ### MongoDB
 #### Pros

+- Schema free NoSQL database with distributed architecture meaning its flexible
+- Can search by field, range query and regular expressions
+- Index any field in a document and supports the master/slave replication process
+- Can group similar data in the database due to its automatic load configuration
+- Stores files of any size without complicating the stack
+- Uses aggregation pipelines to process queries (framework for data aggregation (data is expressed in summary form))
+- Uses redundant replica sets (collection of MongoDB instances where each have primary and secondary node. (secondary node copies changes by primary node for recovery)) to maintain data allowing you to record or an as required basis.
+- Uses indexes to connect tables together
+- Free but offers different pricing plans for use.
-- has the potential for ACID (Not built in though)
+- Has the potential for ACID (Not built in though)
 - Document database and uses BSON for processing, and supports JSON data model
+- High data availability and scalability for handling large data
+- Easy set up and learning curve
 #### Cons
+- Does not support foreign keys
+- Hard to uncover insights rapidly
+- Difficult to integrate data from multiple sources and store in a common formatting scheme
+- Has some vulnerabilities in security
+- Does not support traditional SQL syntax
+- Joins not supported since its not a relational database
+- Uses a lot of memory

-### Postgres
+### PostgreSQL
 #### Pros
 - Object-relational free opensource database
 - Robust feature set